 Question: What ever happened to the record store "Licorice Pizza"?

-Answer: In 1986, they were apparently acquired by (the worthless music chain) Sam Goody.
+Answer: In 1986, they were apparently acquired by (the crappy and now defunct music chain) Sam Goody.

 Source: Web visitor Joe Tomasone found this post to a Bangles discussion forum: